 - Fortified foods (this means they have vitamin D added to them) such as margarine, some cereals, infant formula milk.

-Some people are at greater risk of vitamin D deficiency; therefore, a routine vitamin D supplement is recommended.
+Public Health England recommends that everyone should take a vitamin D supplement of 10 micrograms (mcg) daily during the winter.
+Some people are at greater risk of vitamin D deficiency; therefore, a routine vitamin D supplement all year round is recommended.
 This includes:

-- All pregnant and breast-feeding women: should take a daily supplement containing 10 micrograms of vitamin D.
+- All pregnant and breast-feeding women should take a daily supplement containing 10 mcg of vitamin D.

-- All infants (babies) and young children aged 6 months to 5 years: should take a daily supplement containing vitamin D in the form of vitamin drops.
-However, those infants who are fed infant formula will not need vitamin drops until they are receiving less than 500 ml of infant formula a day, as these products are fortified with vitamin D. Breast-fed infants may need to receive drops containing vitamin D from one month of age if their mother has not taken vitamin D supplements throughout pregnancy.
+- All babies and young children aged 6 months to 5 years should take a daily supplement containing vitamin D in the form of vitamin drops.
+However, those infants who are fed infant formula will not need vitamin drops until they are receiving less than 500 ml of infant formula a day, as these products are fortified with vitamin D. Breast-fed infants may need to receive drops containing vitamin D from 1 month of age if their mother has not taken vitamin D supplements throughout pregnancy.

-- People aged 65 years and over: should take a daily supplement containing 10 micrograms of vitamin D.
+- People aged 65 years and over should take a daily supplement containing 10 mcg of vitamin D.

-- People who are not exposed to much sun: should also take a daily supplement containing 10 micrograms of vitamin D.
+- People who are not exposed to much sun or who have darker skin should also take a daily supplement containing 10 mcg of vitamin D.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.